QDucasse/lectern/README.md

 ---

-### 2016 - Ibeyi, Pydgin for RISC-V A Fast and Productive Instruction-Set Simulator
+### 2016 - Ilbeyi, Pydgin for RISC-V A Fast and Productive Instruction-Set Simulator
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

 ---